kablaa/CTF-Workshop/guide.md

 #### GDB-PEDA

 PEDA stands for Python Exploit Development Assistance.
 This tool will make your life exceptionally easier during the debugging process.
 You can clone it from the [github repository](https://github.com/longld/peda) and follow the installation instructions on the README.
 For more information on PEDA, check out [this](http://security.cs.pub.ro/hexcellents/wiki/kb/toolset/peda) tutorial.
-Note that GDB requires Python version 2.x, so if you are currently using Python 3.x, you will have to switch your version.
+Note that PEDA requires Python version 2.x, so if you are currently using Python 3.x, you will have to switch your version.

 ### 3.3 Practice